A character (often a Nerd

 - Eric Forman would usually compare his problems with those of Luke Skywalker.

-- Mark from Peep Show frequently compares his experiences with World War Two and other history, especially in the first series.
+- Mark from Peep Show frequently compares his experiences with World War II and other history, especially in the first series.

 - The Thick of It: Attempted by Malcolm Tucker here.
 Trying to convince resident Star Wars fan Ollie Reeder to support his plan to get rid of Opposition Leader Nicola Murray, he uses perhaps the worst analogy in history.